vespr-wallet/ledger-flutter-plus/README.md

 ## License

-The ledger_flutter SDK is released under the MIT License (MIT).
+The ledger_flutter_plus SDK is released under the MIT License (MIT).
 See LICENSE for details.